centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 Now, press "Test Configuration" to verify we respond successfully.
 After that you can press "Save Configuration".

 Repeat this step for the Merchant Accounts you use with Centra and make sure each "Service Communication URL" you use points to a plugin with the same Merchant Account set.
-Also make sure that your Server Communication URL points to an active Adyen Checkout-plugin in Centra.
-If the plugin is disabled, the notification will not work.
+Also make sure that your Server Communication URL points to an active or inactive Adyen Checkout-plugin in Centra.
+If the plugin is disabled (red), the notification will not work.

 ### Live endpoint